getdnsapi/stubby/README.md

 sudo make install
 ```

-If getdns or libyaml are installed at non-standard locations, it may be
+If libgetdns or libyaml are installed at non-standard locations, it may be
 necessary to specify the include and library paths.
 In this example,
 libyaml has been installed into `/opt/yaml`: